Spark’s no-frills broadband ISP says it will offer an unlimited, naked, gigabit plan for $129 a month.

 — Bigpipe Broadband (@BigPipeNZ) September 7, 2016

-From a consumer point of view, 1 Gbps is effectively infinite.
-When coupled with an unlimited plan its means there are no constraints on your internet experience.
+From a consumer point of view, 1 Gbps is, in effect, the highest possible speed for now.
+You choose it because when 1 Gbps is coupled with an unlimited plan there are no constraints on your internet experience.